Yooval/StoreMaster/README.md

 ## Overview
-This project is a RESTful API built with Flask, using PostgreSQL for efficient data storage and management.
-The API is designed to handle users, stores, and tags, allowing users to create and manage stores, with each store associated with specific items and categorized using tags.
-The API provides endpoints for adding, updating, and retrieving these entities, making it a flexible solution for managing structured data.
+StoreMaster is a professional RESTful API built with Python, Flask, Docker, Flask-Smorest, and Flask-SQLAlchemy, utilizing PostgreSQL for efficient data storage and management.
+The API is designed to handle users, stores, and tags, enabling users to create and manage stores, with each store associated with specific items and categorized using tags.
+It provides flexible and scalable endpoints for adding, updating, and retrieving these entities, while ensuring secure user authentication through JWT token management.
+With its well-structured architecture, StoreMaster efficiently manages multiple CRUD operations and offers robust data persistence, making it a reliable solution for structured data management.

-It includes secure user authentication with JWT token management, and its scalable architecture ensures smooth handling of multiple CRUD operations.

-Key features include:

-**User authentication**: Secure login and token-based authentication using JWT.
-**Data management**: CRUD operations for users, stores, and tags.
-**PostgreSQL integration**: Provides robust data persistence and management.